-How to Get an Emergency Loan if You Have Bad Credit
+How to Get a Loan When You Have Bad Credit

-Many families don’t have wiggle room in their budget to handle sudden, unexpected costs, and recent inflation has made paying bills that much harder.
+Many families don’t have wiggle room in their budget to handle sudden, unexpected costs, and inflation has made paying bills that much harder.
 Approximately 60% of American families live paycheck-to-paycheck, according to a LendingClub report.
-Even folks who earn six figures are struggling to cover costs, depending on where they live, with 45% living paycheck-to-paycheck.

 If you have bad credit, it’s even tougher to find a lower-interest personal loan (also called an installment loan).
 Poor credit compounds the situation because it reduces your options.
 Here’s what to know about emergency personal loan products if you have bad credit.